Quarterly Product Reviews: A Practical Guide to Driving Growth

 The standard agenda for a half-day Product Review is as follows:

-1. Product Update and Performance Review: Here, participants review the performance of products across the portfolio.
+Here, participants review the performance of products across the portfolio.
 Before the meeting, the product scorecard is updated to show the performance of each product against key metrics (see how to create a scorecard below).
 The product owner presents the results of their product, followed by a facilitated discussion.

-3. Review New Investment Opportunities: Next, new product ideas or investment opportunities are reviewed.
-This includes evaluating and mapping new opportunities based on your scoring model.
+Next, new product ideas or investment opportunities are reviewed, including AI-enabled concepts and process improvements.
+Opportunities are evaluated using a consistent scoring model to make trade-offs visible and prevent over-investment in low-impact initiatives.
 We suggest using the RICE model or Value-Complexity Matrix (see more details below).

-4. Update Product Roadmap: Finally, the product roadmap is updated based on the discussion, reflecting insights and decisions made during the review.
+Finally, the product roadmap is updated based on the discussion, reflecting insights and decisions made during the review.
 This structured approach to product reviews ensures that all products are evaluated consistently, that all relevant stakeholders are engaged, and that the company's product strategy remains aligned with its goals.

-Here is a snapshot of the agenda Vecteris uses for facilitating half-day Quarterly Product Reviews:
+Here is a snapshot of the agenda Vecteris uses for facilitating half-day Quarterly Product Reviews.

 How do you prepare?

 Preparation is key when it comes to conducting effective and productive quarterly product reviews.
-Here are the steps you need to take to prepare to make informed decisions about resource allocation across the portfolio.
+Here are the steps you need to take to prepare in order to make informed decisions about resource allocation across the portfolio.

-2. Update the product scorecard: The product scorecard summarizes the performance of each product using the same metrics.
-Before the review, update the scorecard to reflect each product's current performance accurately.
+The product scorecard summarizes the performance of each product using the same metrics.
+Before the review, take time to update the scorecard so that it accurately reflects the current performance of each product.
 Gather data and insights from product managers, customer support teams, and sales teams to build a comprehensive view of the product portfolio and help inform the discussion about future investments.
-(See below for more on product scorecards)
+(See below for more on product scorecards).
+Each product owner should prepare a brief presentation to share the results of their product, highlighting performance metrics (showcased in the product scorecard), any recent developments, and any challenges the product is facing.
+The presentation should also include documented feature usage and recommendations for future actions.

-3. Identify bottlenecks or resourcing needs: Collect a high-level estimate of costs and resourcing needs to ensure understanding and timely communication between stakeholders and product teams.
-Everyone must be clear on WHAT the product solves for customers and WHY it was prioritized or has potential for a business impact.
+Collect a high-level estimate of costs and resourcing needs to prevent misunderstandings or misalignments between stakeholders and product teams.
+It’s important that everyone is clear on WHAT the product solves for customers and WHY it was prioritized or has potential for a business impact.

-4. Update your high-level roadmap: After the estimates and priorities are clear, it's a good idea to update the roadmap in real time with stakeholders.
+After the estimates and priorities are clear, it's a good idea to update the roadmap in real time with stakeholders.
 This will help stakeholders align with your team's goals and form realistic expectations.

 Use a Scorecard to Evaluate Existing Products & Feature Usage